David's Saturday AI Thoughts

 A spoken-word audio edition of David's weekly email, with different voices for each section.

 Testing.
-I'm experimenting with an AI text-to-speech version of the newsletter.
+I'm experimenting with an AI text-to-speech version of the weekly email.
 Different AI voices read different sections: one for the essay, another for the news, another for tips, another for reader reactions.
 I'd love your feedback.
 Is the quality good enough to listen to each week?
 Reply to any Saturday edition, or email david@steadman.ai.

 Episodes